 Cardiac Physiology Laboratory

-In the Cardiac Physiology Laboratory, we aim at elucidating the physiological function of membrane embedded and associated proteins, through molecular, biochemical, pharmacological, and electrophysiological investigations.
+In the Cardiac Physiology Laboratory, we aim at elucidating cardiac electrophysiology in health and disease with a specific focus on ion channels and their associated proteins and functions using molecular, biochemical, pharmacological, and electrophysiological investigations.

 Our primary research focus is on cardiac electrophysiology and arrhythmias.
 However, we also have ongoing projects reaching from metabolic diseases to neuronal disorders.

-The focus is on revealing novel functional roles of ion channels and receptors localized in cardiac and epithelial tissue as well as in CNS.
-Our goal is to incorporate in vitro findings into a whole organ context by the use of ex vivo and in vivo animal models.
+We aim to reveal novel functional roles of ion channels and receptors localized in the cardiac tissue, as well as in the pancreas and nervous system.
+We also aim to reveal and understand how disease states affect the electrophysiological function of the heart and its ion channels.
+Our goal is to incorporate in vitro findings into a whole organ context through the use of ex vivo and in vivo animal models.

-Our projects are designed to reveal novel aspects of membrane protein complexes.
-Several different approaches and techniques are often used which make it possible to perform investigations from molecule to whole organ, whereby the physiological importance of the findings can be established.
+Our projects are designed to reveal novel aspects of the heart’s electrical function in health and disease.
+Several different approaches and techniques are often used in parallel, making it possible to perform investigations from molecule to whole organ, thereby establishing the physiological importance of the findings.

-The groups’ main research projects in dealing with unravelling the mechanisms that are involved with rhythm disorders (arrhythmias) in the heart.
-Several projects are focusing on both supraventricular as vel as ventricular arrhythmias.
+The groups’ main research projects aim to unravel the mechanisms that are involved in rhythm disorders (arrhythmias) in the heart, focusing on supraventricular, as well as ventricular, arrhythmias.

 Some of our currently running projects are:

-- Acute myocardial infarction and sudden cardiac death in a pig model (MI-RISK)
+- Acute myocardial infarction and sudden cardiac death in a porcine model (MI-RISK)

-- Action potential measurements in human cardiac tissue
+- Action potential measurements in rat and human cardiac tissue

 - SK potassium current in atria and atrial fibrillation